Tanishq2205/Server/README.md

+This is https server by using javascript frameworks.

+using mongodb as a databases.

+for frontend we use html , css , javascript.

-this is not complete , still in progress major changes is for frontend:- adding signup or logging page and linking with backend also left over . domain also left
+this is not complete , still in progress

+major changes is for frontend:- adding signup or logging page and linking with backend also left over .

-If anyone finds problem or buggs let me know :-)
+If anyone finds buggs or issue let me know .